Obie-Wan/django_hadoop/README.md

 4. Install hadoop client for reading from HDFS.

+5. Put Oozie job configuration data to HDFS (*.jar, workflow.xml) if you are using OozieJobRunner (default).

 ### Usage:
 1. Override job manager with appropriate job runner and result parser realisations.
 ```